shirocola/flight-booking-frontend/README.md

 This repository contains the frontend for a secure flight search and booking system.
 The frontend is built with React and Vite and connects to the backend APIs for flight search, booking, and user authentication.

+## Technical Stack

+### Frontend: React (TypeScript)
+- **Reason:** React is a popular library for building user interfaces.
+Using TypeScript with React provides better tools and error checking, which helps create a more reliable application.
+I chose React because I use it regularly at work, which means I can build the frontend quickly and follow best practices without needing extra time to learn.

 ## Features